 The Attorney-General of BC group is responsible for developing sound arguments to present to the mediators and decision makers.
 Students should consider why the case was brought beyond the BC Supreme Court to the Supreme Court of Canada, and why Aboriginal Title seemingly had been extinguished in the past and should not be recognized or validated in law.

-The mediators and Supreme Court representatives are responsible to conduct background research on the Calder v.
-Attorney-General of British Columbia case, the history of Aboriginal Title and Rights in BC, and develop an understanding of the historical context of the case in order to prepare themselves to hear each presenter’s arguments.
+The mediators and Supreme Court representatives are responsible for conducting background research on the Calder v.
+Attorney-General of British Columbia case and the history of Aboriginal Title and Rights in BC.
+They must develop an understanding of the historical context of the case to prepare themselves to hear each presenter’s arguments.

 Students will present their arguments in formal debate fashion.
 Each side will be given an opportunity to present their arguments independently and will follow with formal rebuttal.
 Mediators are responsible for ensuring formal turn-taking and presentation protocol is followed.
 Supreme Court representatives are asked to make their decision based on whose argument and evidence presented to support argument is the strongest.
 The results of the case may not be congruent with that of the Calder v.
 Attorney General of British Columbia (1973) case.

 You can search the Union of BC Indian Chiefs’ online research catalogue, First Nations Digital Document Source (FNDDS), for documents related to the original Calder v.
 Attorney-General of British Columbia (1973) case.

 The full text of the case is also available online at the Canadian Legal Information Institute.

 Students may also read the 2007 UBCIC paper on Aboriginal Title and Rights.